Leasehold Advice

 Second, negotiate a Deed of Variation with the freeholder.
 A variation can fix a specific clause without restarting the whole lease.
 It needs the freeholder's agreement and sometimes a small premium, plus legal fees on both sides.
 Allow several months.

 Third, if the lease is short enough that an extension is on the cards anyway, a statutory lease extension under the 1993 Act resets the ground rent to a peppercorn for the extended term and can be a clean route to addressing ground-rent problems.
-The wider statutory reform programme (LAFRA 2024 and the draft Commonhold and Leasehold Reform Bill 2026) may add further protections in the years ahead; the law as it stands today is still the safer planning basis.
+The wider statutory reform programme (the Leasehold and Freehold Reform Act 2024, or LAFRA, and the draft Commonhold and Leasehold Reform Bill 2026) may add further protections in the years ahead: some LAFRA lease-extension reforms are not yet fully in force, and the draft Bill is still a proposal rather than current law, so the law as it stands today is the safer planning basis.

 Further Reading